Updated July 2026

 Student Loan Borrowing

-• Changing graduate borrowing limits for professional vs non-professional designation.
+- Changing graduate borrowing limits for professional vs non-professional designation.
 Employers can provide coaching or support with their education benefits to help employees identify funding opportunities with lower graduate borrowing limits.
-This greatly reduces graduate student borrowing limits and open funding gaps for high-need roles.
+This greatly reduces graduate student borrowing limits and opens funding gaps for some high-need roles.

 Employee Student Loan Repayment

-• Repayment SAVE plan elimination and Introduction of repayment assistance plan (RAP) from 2026–2028.
+- SAVE repayment plan elimination, the elimination of other existing income-based repayment plans and introduction of repayment assistance plan (RAP) from 2026–2028.
 Employers can consider offering student loan coaching and support.
 These changes are creating a tremendous amount of confusion with student loans, the second greatest source of debt behind mortgages.
-With 1.833 trillion in U.S. student loan debt, employees are struggling with their loans and not saving towards retirement plans.
+With 1.8 trillion in U.S. student loan debt, employees are struggling with their loans and not saving towards retirement plans.

 What employers in the healthcare industry need to know

-For employers in healthcare, the professional and non-professional definition changes may have an even bigger impact.
-High cost, high need fields like nursing (RN), physician assistants (PA), physical therapists (PT), and occupational therapists (OT) will face much tighter federal borrowing limits, potentially requiring employer tuition benefits, private loans, and program selection strategies (including part-time or lower-cost options).
+For employers in healthcare, the elimination of Grad Plus, the initial professional and non-professional definition changes and limited Parent PLUS borrowing may have an even bigger impact on employees looking to fund education.
+High cost, high need fields may face much tighter federal borrowing limits, potentially requiring employer tuition benefits, private loans, and program selection strategies (including part-time or lower-cost options).

-What employers should be aware of is that borrowing isn’t as accessible as it used to be, which will be noticeable when graduate programs in healthcare are in great demand and there’s a barrier to obtaining them.
-With limited borrowing available, this is an opportunity to consider how programs can be adjusted to fill those critical roles and talent pipeline in the future.
+What employers should be aware of is that borrowing may not be as accessible as it used to be, which might be noticeable when graduate programs in healthcare are in great demand and there’s a barrier to obtaining them. , This is an opportunity to consider how programs can be adjusted to fill those critical roles and talent pipeline in the future.

 What are the key areas of focus for HR and benefits leaders?